AGs Standing Up For America - February 15th, Hour 3

 They don't know the name of the person that they're actually treating.

-They're a house plant half the time in that room, isolated in the dark and only get one hour of visitation.
+They're a houseplant half the time in that room, isolated in the dark, and only get one hour visitation.

 And when you come, the doctors are never available.

-The the uh the uh the drugs that they you want to talk to them about, they won't uh explain what they do or how they do them.
+The drugs that you want to talk to them about, they won't explain what they do or how they do them.

-They just say that it's what's called for for the protocol.
+They just say that it's what's called for the protocol.

-The nurses flat out, as much as they're good people and kind and loving and want to serve, they say the I can only fill orders.
+The nurses, flat out, as much as they're good people and kind and loving and want to serve, they say, I can only fill orders.

 I don't know what's going on.

-Well, I I know of nurses that are whispering in in patients' ears and whispering to their spouses what to do.
+Well, I know of nurses that are whispering in patients' ears and whispering to their spouses what to do.

 They're telling them because they know what works because they're dealing with this crap every day.

-And we got to get a handle on it up front because the code cartel is Senator Johnson says these guys control the media, the misinformation up front.
+We've got to get a handle on it up front because the cartel is Senator Johnson says these guys control the media, the misinformation up front.

-I said, hi, this is Sean Hannity from Fox News.
+I say, hi, this is Sean Hannity from Fox News.

-And then all of a sudden, now that the alarm bells start going off in their head that they're gonna get bad press, so they'll take my call.
+And then all of a sudden, now that the alarm bells start going off in their head that they're going to get bad press, so they'll take my call.

-I mean, and I'm then I say, What's the name of your administrator?
+I mean, and then I say, what's the name of your administrator?

-And I ask those questions, and then all of a sudden they usually find the uh monoclonal antibodies that they are rationing.
+And then all of a sudden, they usually find the monoclonal antibodies that they are rationing.

-Everybody should be treated with the same dignity, uh, regardless of of any status in life.
+Everybody should be treated with the same dignity regardless of any status in life.

 I'm so sorry about your loss.